The California Low Carbon Fuel Standard is undergoing changes – Are you prepared?

 Right now, every aspect of California’s Low Carbon Fuel Standard (LCFS) is being reconsidered during the California Air Resources Board’s (CARB) re-adoption process.
-The LCFS that emerges this fall could be radically different from the system that operates today.
+The LCFS that emerges this fall could be different from the system that operates today.

 For fuel marketers, this means new rules for reporting, new penalties for noncompliance and, possibly, price caps on carbon credits.
 For biofuels producers, it means new feedstock pathway procedures, new calculations for indirect land use change and more recordkeeping.
 For traders and marketers, it means new opportunities, but new risks, too.